|

 2:12 |

-our baptismal promises and turn away from them, we turn away from Christ
+promises and turn away from them, turn away from Christ Himself.
+And when

-Himself.
-And when we deny Him, all that heavenly power that Saint Peter described
+they deny Him, all that heavenly power that Saint Peter described will be

-will be turned against us, and we will have no choice but to throw ourselves
+turned against them, and they will have no choice but to throw themselves

 we do it to ourselves.